St. Francis Brooklyn Terriers men's soccer: Tom Giovatto era (2007–2023)

-Current head coach, Tom Giovatto, joined the Terriers in 2007 and has led the team to an 120–85–32 record.
+Current head coach, Tom Giovatto, joined the Terriers in 2007 and has led the team to a 120–85–32 record.
 During his tenure as head coach, the Terriers have won 2 NEC regular season championships, 4 NEC tournament championships and have appeared in 4 NCAA Tournaments.

 In his first six years at the helm, Giovatto had three winning seasons and three losing seasons.
 He failed to reach the NEC Tournament in 5 of those first 6 years.
 Then Giovatto proceeded to lead the Terriers to four NEC tournament championships in five years, from 2013 to 2017.
 The Terriers also participated in 4 NCAA tournaments, receiving the NEC's automatic bid for the conference tournament champion.
 The 2015 team went unbeaten in their first 9 games and were ranked 22nd Nationally by the NSCAA Top 25 Coaches Poll for the first time in the Tom Giovatto era.
 Giovatto has won two NEC Coach of the Year awards, first in 2016 and again in 2017- they coincide with the Terriers winning conference regular season championships those years.
 Also during this time, the Terriers have placed four players in professional leagues: Vincent Bezecourt (New York Red Bulls), Salvatore Barone (New York Cosmos), Dominick Falanga (New York Cosmos), and Leo Folla (Chattanooga Red Wolves SC).

 After the 2017 season, Giovatto has had to rebuild his team due to losing high impact players to graduation.
 In 2018 and 2019, the Terriers failed to qualify for the NEC Tournament.

+Elimination of Athletic Program (2023)

+On March 20, 2023, St Francis announced that their athletics programs would be eliminated following the Spring 2023 semester, with the college citing tight financial issues.
+In a statement, the college noted that the COVID-19 pandemic “left an indelible impact on St. Francis College, and as a result, Terrier athletics.”